orgbitio/ant-flaka/README.txt

 also the location where `legacy.xml' tries to satisfy those requirements.
 The libraries itself are not shipped in Flaka's distribution package.

+-- Usage __

+Once build, you can use Flaka to execute build scripts like

+  $ ant -lib flaka.jar

+Notice that flaka.jar is prepacked with all those dependency libraries flaka requires.
+There is no need to download them or make them available in an extra step.